ue22-p21/web-xkcd/instructions.md

 # step 3

-for now we can only get the latest comic; we want to be able to move back and forth using the 2 arrow buttons
+so far we can only get the latest comic; now we want to be able to move back and forth using the 2 arrow buttons

 change your code so that the application behaves that way; a suggested path to this end: